 No. However, vegetable-based or whey proteins are generally better.

 You must think about gout for acute knee pain and swelling without trauma.
-Early treatment with medication will stop the symptoms quickly.
+Early treatment with medication will quickly alleviate symptoms.
+You should see a sports medicine doctor for the correct diagnosis and treatment plan.